 Apart from the fast-track setup process, what government initiatives can Singapore businesses tap into to start operations in Bahrain?

-This includes 100% foreign ownership in most sectors, access to grants, funding and subsidised labour from Bahrain’s skills agency Tamkeen, and some of the most supportive and advanced soft and hard infrastructure in the region if not the world.
-This is after all, one of the first countries in the world to roll out commercial 5G, mandate nationwide open banking, see a concerted government-wide shift to the cloud, and of course, house AWS’s first Middle East Region and hyper-scale data centres.
+This includes 100% foreign ownership in most sectors, access to grants, funding, and subsidized labor from Bahrain’s skills agency Tamkeen, and some of the most supportive and advanced soft and hard infrastructure in the region if not the world.
+This is, after all, one of the first countries in the world to roll out commercial 5G, mandate nationwide open banking, see a concerted government-wide shift to the cloud, and of course, house AWS’s first Middle East Region and hyper-scale data centers.

 Which startup segments will most likely benefit from the fast-track setup process?

 This has helped strengthen Bahrain’s position as a FinTech and financial services hub in the GCC.
-Its graduates include Rain Financial, the region’s first licenced cryptocurrency exchange and Tarabut Gateway, the region’s first licensed open banking systems provider.
-We believe firms like this are the future, and go out of our way to foster a regulatory environment for them to thrive.
+Its graduates include Rain Financial, the region’s first licensed cryptocurrency exchange, and Tarabut Gateway, the region’s first licensed open banking systems provider.
+We believe firms like this are the future and go out of our way to foster a regulatory environment for them to thrive.

 In the past year and a half alone, we have brought in a bankruptcy law to encourage reinvention and innovation, a Data Protection Law to promote the secure commercial use of data and a Competition Law to make it easier for startups to compete on a level playing field.
 We are also bringing in a law that allows countries full sovereignty over their data in Bahrain – what we are calling a ‘data embassy’ law.
 But at the end of the day, Bahrain is the perfect testbed for not just financial services, but disruptive technologies overall.